Composing Copyless Streaming String Transducers: Introduction

-The diagram in \cref{fig:anti-confluence} illustrates how variables flow into other variables during two consecutive applications of assignment $\gamma^2$ in $T_3$.
-Despite these assignments being copyful, the diagram makes clear that there is no possibility of two copies of $z_3$ or $z_4$ converging and contributing to a common variable on a level further down.
-We call copyful \sst{}s exhibiting this type of behavior \emph{diamond-free}.
-Intuitively, an \sst{} is diamond-free if there is at most one path between any two vertices in the assignment graph induced by any computation.
-We establish that the families of transductions definable by copyless \sst{}s and diamond-free \sst{}s coincide.
-Thus, the diamond-free restriction, while weaker than the copyless restriction, preserves its semantic intent, which is that outputs are linear in length relative to their corresponding inputs.
+Directed acyclic graphs are a useful tool for representing the dynamics of variable copying in SSTs, facilitating both analysis and visualization.
+The graphs depicted in \autoref{fig:anti-confluence}, for instance, provide convenient encodings of how information flows between variables of SSTs over the course of a computation.
+In these illustrations, an edge $x \to y$ corresponds to a transition that involves an assignment to variable $y$ in which $x$ occurs. \autoref{subfig:diamond} shows how variables flow into other variables during two consecutive applications of the single assignment of $T$, while \autoref{subfig:no_diamond} shows this for two consecutive applications of the assignment $\gamma_2$ of $T_3$.
+Despite $\gamma_2$ being copyful, the diagram makes clear that there is no possibility of two copies of $z_3$ or $z_4$ converging and contributing to a common variable at a later point in time.
+We call copyful SSTs exhibiting this type of behavior \emph{diamond-free}.
+Intuitively, an SST is diamond-free if there is at most one path between any two vertices in the assignment graph induced by any computation.
+The diamond-free restriction, while weaker than the copyless restriction, preserves its semantic intent: that outputs are linear in the lengths of their corresponding inputs.